mbierlee/preprocessor/examples/README.md

-To run any of these examples, specify the relevant DUB configuration:
+To run any of these examples, go to the repository root and specify a DUB configuration:
 ```
 dub run --build=release --config=<name>Example
 ```